AlejandroHerr/brainhub-demo-app/README.md

 ```
 Validation is an array of strings representing the validators used.
 There's a common validator function under `src/common/validator` that allows to configure the validators used.
 Validation is applied both in the client and in the server side (in case someone acces the api directly) via middlewares.
 ### Client
-The `Form` container takes the form configuration directly from the former file, and dynamically inits the field in the redux store.
+The `Form` container takes the form configuration directly from the former file, and dynamically inits the fields in the redux store.
 #### fetcher
 The `fetcher` middleware takes to arguments.
 The endpoint counfiguration (`{ scheme = 'http', domain = 'localhost', port = '80', route = '' }`) and a function to determine if the action is a fetching request or no.